Driving safely in traffic - the two second rule

 Avoid driving too slowly

-In normal road and traffic conditions, keep up with the pace of the traffic flow while obeying the speed limit.
+In normal road and traffic conditions, safely keep up with the pace of the traffic flow while obeying the speed limit.
 While you must keep a safe distance away from the vehicle in front, you should not drive so slowly that your vehicle unnecessarily blocks other road users.
 If you drive too slowly, you risk frustrating other drivers, which could lead to dangerous overtaking.
+However, remember: you must not drive at a speed at which you cannot stop the vehicle within the distance you can see to be clear ahead.